 Croatia’s Parliament Building 2006

-After receiving my PhD, I was awarded a one year postdoctoral fellowship at Stanford University, and then a three-year SSRC-MacArthur postdoctoral fellowship during which I was in residence at the Peace Studies Program at Cornell University; during that period I also spent an academic year at the Dept of Sociology of the University of Zagreb (Croatia) and at the Institute for Philosophy and Social Theory of the University of Belgrade (Serbia), conducting research for my book The Myth of Ethnic War: Serbia and Croatia in the 1990s.
+After receiving my PhD, I was awarded a one year postdoctoral fellowship at Stanford University, and then a three-year SSRC-MacArthur postdoctoral fellowship during which I was in residence at the Peace Studies Program at Cornell University.
+During that three year period I spent an academic year at the Department of Sociology of the University of Zagreb (Croatia) and at the Institute for Philosophy and Social Theory of the University of Belgrade (Serbia), conducting research for my book The Myth of Ethnic War: Serbia and Croatia in the 1990s.

 I came to Ithaca College in the the fall of 1996.
 I served as Chair of the Politics Department from 2009 to 2013.

 My current research interests include ethnic and nationalist conflict, the phenomenon of political demobilization, democracy promotion, and post-conflict societies.
-My current research projects include a focus on US democracy assistance in the post-war Balkans.
-A second project is looking at how images of a dangerous outside world are used as a domestic political resource.
+My current research projects include a the question of how images of a dangerous outside world are used as a domestic political resource.
 I have also worked with anthropologist Stefan Senders on a multi-year project, “Interdisciplinary Perspectives on Post-Conflict Studies,” based at the Reppy Institute.

-I teach Introduction to International Relations, as well as upper level courses on nationalism and ethnic conflict, global migration, whiteness and multiculturalism, Russian politics, democracy assistance, and “Pirates, Mercenaries and Missionaries: Sovereignty in the International System.”
-I’ve also taught an Ithaca Seminar, “War, Peace and Terrorism,” and currently teach an Honors Course, “Terrorism and Insurgencies.”
+I teach Introduction to International Relations, as well as upper level courses on nationalism and ethnic conflict, terrorism, global migration, whiteness and multiculturalism, democracy assistance, and “Pirates, Mercenaries and Missionaries: Sovereignty in the International System.”
 I designed and obtained college approval for a Concentration in International Studies for Politics Majors, and for a Minor in International Politics for nonmajors, both of which came into effect in fall 2011.

 I have participated as organizer or presenter in summer schools in Niš (Serbia) and Ohrid (Macedonia), and was part of the research team for the Muabet project of Brown University’s Watson Institute for International Studies.
 I have traveled to Russia and to the former Yugoslavia numerous times.